-The easiest way to find out if you qualify is to use the IRS’s EITC Assistant Tool.
+The easiest way to find out if you qualify is to use the IRS’s Earned Income Tax Credit (EITC) Assistant Tool.
 The tool is available in English and Spanish.
-It will ask you questions about yourself and other family members to see if you qualify for the credit, and if so estimate the amount.
+It will ask you questions about yourself and other family members to see if you qualify for the credit, and if so, it will estimate the amount.

-You and any other family members claimed, such as your spouse or qualifying child must have a valid Social Security number.
+You and any other family members claimed, such as your spouse or qualifying child must have a valid Social Security number (SSN).

-Your filing status cannot be “married filing separately.”
+Your filing status can't be “married filing separately.”